 The point is simple.
 If tea time has you cringing because your teeth are suddenly sensitive, it’s time to visit your dentist.

 If cavities have exposed the nerves in your teeth, you may find you’re sensitive to more than just hot and cold.
-As Colgate explains, sensitivity to sugar can also be a sign that your dentin is suffering from cavities.
+Sensitivity to sugar can also be a sign that your dentin is suffering from cavities.

 If you do have a cavity, the sweet drinks you’re consuming can create even more damage.
 According to Healthline, soft drinks can actually begin to damage the dentin itself.